EddyLuten/bhreia.com/docs/campaigns/slay-inc/plans/plan-4.md

     While they might survive or even win the games, they will go back into the games next season.
 Only one team survived for 4 seasons, the *Pale Shadows,* a team from 80 years ago.

     **Her quest:** Help her find a way to dismantle the games from the inside and bring an end to the Age of War.
 Play along, survive, but find a way to bring the whole thing down.

-## Intrusion

-A knock on the door.
-Tomund prompts the riddle, but looks back, and shakes his head at Gana while brandishing his weapon and donning his armor.

-Gana asked if they were followed.
-Did they bring palace guards?

-She's hidden this place for 100 years, she's angry and sad.

-Loud banging on the door: they're breaking it down.

-She gives them a way to escape via the hidden exit behind the bookcase.

-Gana leads the way and burns her journals behind her.

-Tomund stays behind.

-## Fresh Air

-Moment later, the clashing of blades rings from behind them.
-Screams.
-And not much later, it's quiet.

-Smoke fills the tunnel and they must escape quickly or suffocate.

-As they exit the tunnel, pushing aside an old tombstone, a portal appears the moment they surface.

-Gana tells them to keep playing the games.
-She will find a way to communicate with them in the palace.